dreisdesign/mindcubby/3d/apps/gcoder/PRIVACY.md

 ## Legal Compliance

-This Privacy Policy is provided in good faith to ensure transparency. gcoder complies with:
+This Privacy Policy is provided in good faith to ensure transparency. g-coder complies with:

 - **GDPR** – No personal data is processed
 - **CCPA** – No personal data is collected or sold